 Indicator (a) The Virginia Department of Corrections ensures that all inmates are provided with the appropriate level of medical and mental health services for any issues of sexual abuse.
 Health Care Services staff will provide the appropriate level of care depending on how long ago the abuse occurred.
-If the incident has occurred recently, the inmate will be offered a forensic exam at the Mary Washington Hospital.
+If the incident has occurred recently, the inmate will be offered a forensic exam at the VCU Health Services Richmond Campus.
 If the incident is a prior life event in another institution or the community, the medical and mental health teams will complete a health assessment and mental health referral for services.
 If the inmate is more comfortable discussing the abuse with a rape crisis agency staff person, a mental health referral can be made to Action Alliance to provide the appropriate level of supportive counseling.
 Virginia DOC Policy 720.7 states, "The facility will offer medical and mental health evaluation and, as appropriate, treatment to all offenders who have been victimized by sexual abuse in any prison, jail, lockup, or juvenile facility."
 The facility also provided medical and mental health cases on residents who were involved in allegations of sexual misconduct.
 A review of these documents supports the actual individuals who were seen for treatment services or documentation of their refusal.

 Indicator (b) Inmates who are victims of sexual assault in a Virginia correctional institution are immediately referred to mental health services as well as medical services.
 Even if the assault occurred in the community or at a county jail, the inmate, once identified, is referred to mental health staff for follow-up services.
 If the inmate prefers, they can be referred to Action Alliance for support services after an incident of sexual misconduct.
 The Medical and Mental Health staff spoken to confirmed, as did the Action Alliance representative, that they would make referrals to ensure continuity of care if the inmate were released home or transferred to another facility.
-As Action Alliance is Richmond based, they would identify a Rape Crisis Agency near the Coffeewood Correctional Center to provide the appropriate support services if in person is preferred.
+As Action Alliance is Richmond based, in Richmond, they would identify a Rape Crisis Agency (Haven House) agency near the Haynesville Correctional Center to provide the appropriate support services if in-person is preferred.
+The Auditor confirmed with the local rape crisis agency that they could have the capacity to support such victims.

-Indicator (c) As noted in indicator (a), the medical clinic at the Coffeewood Correctional Centers is equivalent to an urban community medical clinic.
+Indicator (c) As noted in indicator (a), the medical clinic at the Haynesville Correctional Centers is equivalent to an urban community medical clinic.
 The facility offers a full array of medical and mental health services, including dental and vision services.
-The infirmary addresses the needs of illnesses associated with the wide age range at CCC.
+The infirmary addresses the needs of illnesses associated with the wide age range at HCC.
 The facility provides mental health services, including counseling, medication management, and, when needed, the extra support of the mental health unit or direct observation room in the clinic space.
 The supportive care for victims of sexual abuse is equivalent to the community level.
 The clinic included infirmary beds, exam rooms, and a dental clinic.

-Indicator (d) The Indicator does not apply as Coffeewood Correctional Center is an allmale institution.
+Indicator (d) The Indicator does not apply as Haynesville Correctional Center is an allmale institution.
 Agency policy covers expected services for female inmates post incidents of sexual abuse.

-Indicator (e) The Indicator does not apply as Coffeewood Correctional Center is an allmale institution.
+Indicator (e) The Indicator does not apply as Haynesville Correctional Center is an allmale institution.
 Agency policy covers expected services for female inmates post incidents of sexual abuse.